joshuanianji/joshuanianji.github.io/src/Modules/README.md

 I'll prolly end up doing it sooner or later though.
 I'm jsut putting this README here to assure that I think I know what I'm doing.

 Oh yeah btw the UiFramework folder is supposed to hold little tidbits of code to help me style things such as buttons, forms, etc., but I don't have any need for them right now lol.

-## TODO

-- Make each module have its model-view-update
-- YIKES ILL HAVE TO DO A SHARED STATE BECAUSE ILL HAVE TO STORE THE DEVICE INFORMATION OOF
-    - remove all instances of `import Model exposing (Model, Msg(..))` once you do that